 Dolce farniente c1897 (Sweet idleness)

-Jeanne Heloise Morel, who would later become Rupert Bunny's wife
+the main figure is Jeanne Heloise Morel, who would later become Rupert Bunny's wife

 An underground sublime.